Japan begins 3-month energy saving period amid record heatwave | www.lokmattimes.com

 METI said rather than switching off air conditioners, other power conserving measures could be taken such as switching off lights and unnecessary electrical appliances.

-With the scorching heat set to continue, Japan's Deputy Chief Cabinet Secretary Seiji Kihara also urged the public to remove face masks when outdoors to help prevent heatstroke.
+With the scorching heat set to continue, Japan's Deputy Chief Cabinet Secretary Seiji Kihara also urged the people to remove face masks when outdoors to help prevent heatstroke.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app